-The skills and experience of the Board are set out in their biographical details on pages 39 and 40.
+The skills and experience of the Board are set out in their biographical details on page 37.
 The experience and knowledge of each of the Directors gives them the ability to constructively challenge strategy and to scrutinise performance.
 The Board meets regularly with external experts including the NOMAD to ensure that it remains abreast of developments and current best practice.